fabioabreureis/deploy/README.md

 * cephdeploy - yes = start the packstack deploy during the vm provision.

-Into the directory resources we have all scripts and playbook involved with provision of machines.
+Into the directory resources we have all scripts and playbooks involved with provision of machines.

 ## Topology